Things you need to know

 - YOU CAN EAT OR DRINK

 in the auditorium but all drinks must be in plastic cups or bottles.
 No glass is allowed.
 You can also take sweets and chocolate into the show with you but we ask for these items to be as quiet as possible (no wrappings) so that everyone can hear the actors on stage.
 You cannot take hot food in with you.

-before the show starts.
+before the show starts, so that you can still access your e-ticket as required.
 Photos and filming are not allowed in the auditorium.
-We advise that you turn your phone off completely (rather than switching it to silent) to make sure everyone’s experience is as enjoyable as possible.
+We advise that you turn your phone to airplane mode (rather than switching it to silent) to make sure everyone’s experience is as enjoyable as possible.

 - KEEP YOUR TICKET WITH YOU

-at all times, as you will need to show it to the ushers when you re-enter the auditorium at any point during the performance (even during the interval).
+at all times (this includes e-tickets), as you will need to show it to the ushers when you re-enter the auditorium at any point during the performance (even during the interval).

 are not permitted in the auditorium, unless specified in the age guidance.